apravink/coffeeshop-api/README.md

 ### Endpoints
 `GET "/"`- Returns a simple printed message
 `GET "/drinks"`- Returns all drinks
-`GET "/drinks/name"`- Returns a drink with the matching name
+`GET "/drinks/{name}"`- Returns a drink with the matching name
-`GET "/byDate/date"`- Returns drinks that are available on the given date
+`GET "/date/{date}"`- Returns drinks that are available on the given date
+`GET "/ingredients?ingredients=coffee&ingdedients=..."` - Returns drinks which
+contain the ingredients specified in the query.
 `POST /drinks/` - Adds a new drink to the database
 `DELETE /drinks/name`- Deletes the drink with the maching name from the db